uwcartlab/webmapping/Chapter06/readme.md

 ###### Figure 2.2: Step buttons added

-We need to make several additional adjustment from our original code to have the _sequence_ UI controls extending `L.Control`. , rather than sit in a separate `<div>` element outside of the map.
+We need to make several additional adjustment from our original code to have the _sequence_ UI controls extending `L.Control`, rather than sit in a separate `<div>` element outside of the map.
 First, if you use the slider, you will notice that dragging the marker also causes the map to move—an undesirable response.
 Likewise, clicking the step buttons in rapid succession causes the map to zoom in.
 In both cases, executing of the _sequence_ operator triggers a second operator _(pan_ versus _zoom_) because the map's default event listeners still are active and `SequenceControl` is part of the map.

 We can deactivate the map's mouse event listeners for the area covered by the `SequenceControl` control container using [`L.DomEvent.disableClickPropagation()`](https://leafletjs.com/reference-1.4.0.html#domevent-disableclickpropagation) (Example 2.5).